Skip to content

 Public Transport Systems - I Should Have Taken the Bus

-Cars offer clear advantages to other modes of transport to include on-demand mobility, comfort, status, speed, and convenience.
+Indeed, we have become dependent on cars because they do offer many advantages than other modes of transport.
+Specifically, these benefits include on-demand mobility, comfort, status, speed, and convenience.
 Additionally, we are conditioned to favor automobiles due to advertising (symbol of status), Further, over the years we have created a transportation infrastructure that caters to privately owned vehicles.
 Lastly, this dependency does not appear will change anytime soon with the advent of electric cars.

-See Transport Geography Organization’s Urban Transport Challenges for more details on the mobility challenges our communities and public transportation systems are facing now an in the future.
+See Transport Geography Organization’s Urban Transport Challenges for more details on the mobility challenges our communities and public transport systems are facing now and in the future.

 9 Benefits of an Effective Public Transport System in the U.S.

-It is a fact that public transportation is the best opportunity to move the most amount of people from one area to another in an efficient, affordable manner.
-This opportunity is also increased when it is integrated with city planning.
+It is a fact, public transportation is the best opportunity to move the most amount of people from one area to another in an efficient, affordable manner.
+Moreover, the key to public transport success is good city planning.
 Specifically, planning councils can complement public transportation by encouraging both access for pedestrians and cyclists.
-Further, planning boards can encourage having housing close to these integrated public transportation systems.
+Further, planning boards can provide incentives to have housing close to these integrated public transportation systems.
 Hence, this will assure access and efficiency for all.
 Lastly, the challenges for communities and transportation planners is how to build and maintain an effective public transport system.
 To detail, below are the benefits of a successful public transport system.

 1. Improves Community Health.